Click to expand

-I have more than one motorcycle, can I use my helmet with all of them?
+15) I have more than one motorcycle, can I use one helmet light with all of them?

 Absolutely!
-A single helmet can be linked to multiple transmitters. (e.g. someone who rides more than 1 bike)
+A single inView helmet light can be linked to multiple transmitters. (e.g. someone who rides more than 1 bike)

 Yes!
 A single transmitter can be linked to multiple receivers (or helmets – e.g., 1 motorcycle in a family with more than 1 driver).

 17) Won’t the brake light blind my passenger?